laboon/ebook/text/45_test_driven_development.md

 We work within these constraints by using the "red-green-refactor" loop.
 A single cycle in TDD involves the following three steps:

-1. __Red__ : The developer writes a failing test for a new piece of piece of functionality or an edge case that should be checked.
+1. __Red__ :  TDD is a form of test-first development (TFD), so the first thing to do is write a test.
+The developer writes a failing test for a new piece of piece of functionality or an edge case that should be checked.
 The newly written test - and only that test - should fail.
 If the newly written test does not fail, that means that the code has already been written for that functionality.
 If other tests fail, this means that there is a problem with the test suite - perhaps an intermittent or non-deterministic failure of a test - that should be fixed before moving on.
 This phase is called "red" because many unit testing frameworks will show failing tests as a red color.
 Since red-green colorblindness affects a good portion of the human population, and humans are by far the most likely animal to program, this may not be the best color selection.
 However, we will follow this standardized naming convention.

 2. __Green__ : The developer now writes code to make this test pass, and only work on making this test pass, while not causing any other tests to fail.
 At this point, some "ugly" code is to be expected; the focus is on making it work as opposed to making it pretty.
 If other tests fail, then the developer has inadvertently caused a regression and should work on fixing that.
 At the end of this phase, all tests should be passing ("green").